 4.4.
-Challenges to digital access and marginalised groups
+Challenges of Digital Access and Marginalised Groups

 Reporting by AI-fluence identifies children and people with disabilities as groups marginalised from digital access.
 Children most often do not have access to digital devices and have limited access to family digital devices.
 As this project does not include children, this is outside the scope of the needs assessment.
 However, organisations looking to include children in their digital community consultations should consider their limited access.